sandeep-pesala/connector-app/template/freshservice/connector-apps/workato_background_connector/README.md

 ### TODOS:
 1. Update third party connector name: config/iparams.html: Modify the third-party connector name to reflect the correct name as per Workato.
+This name will be available as the response of the `fetchTenant` function.
 2. Update Screenshots:
     app/index.html: Uncomment the img tags with the updated images.
 3. Update Solution articles: